 There are a variety of tools available today that can automate data lineage.
 Some are open source, while others are commercial solutions.

-- Ability to map data asset relationships: Knowing the lineage of a particular data set is often not enough.
+Knowing the lineage of a particular data set is often not enough.
 What really matters is knowing how the lineage of one data asset impacts other assets.
-The best automated data lineage solutions can generate these mappings automatically.

-- Collaboration integrations: To streamline communication about data lineage between multiple stakeholders, look for data lineage tools that provide built-in collaboration tooling or integrations, such as the ability to launch conversations in Slack or alert data asset owners about changes to data.
+To streamline communication about data lineage between multiple stakeholders, look for data lineage tools that provide built-in collaboration tooling or integrations, such as the ability to launch conversations in Slack or alert data asset owners about changes to data or create JIRA tickets.

 → Listen to this podcast on Orielly Radar that delves into Why Companies are in Need of Data Lineage Solutions